Methodology

 Taxes and subsidies

 23.66 To complete the picture of transport's contribution to the economy, an estimate of taxes less subsidies on products is required.
-However, no such adjustment is necessary for In-house transport, as the input-based approach to measurement ensures its supply and use are already valued consistently.
-In principle, some net taxes on products for secondary production of transport within In-House transport is payable, however it has not been estimated in this account due to its relative insignificance.
+No such adjustment is necessary for in-house transport, as the input-based approach to measurement ensures its supply and use are already valued consistently.
+In principle, some net taxes on products for secondary production of transport within in-house transport is payable; however, it has not been estimated in this account due to its relative insignificance.

 Secondary transport production and margins